balearesg/pragmate-ui/README.md

 -   **Perfect Scrollbar**: Custom scrollbar that's perfect for the given context.
 -   **Preload**: Components that handle the preloading of certain UI elements or data.
 -   **Progress Bar**: A component for visualizing the progression of a task.
+-   **Radio**: The Radio component is a customizable radio button with a label.
+-   **ReactSelect**: The ReactSelect component is a wrapper around the react-select library's Select component.
 -   **Ripple**: An effect component for material design-like interactions.
 -   **Spinner**: A component for indicating a loading state.
+-   **Select**: The Select component is a customizable dropdown menu.
+-   **Switch**: The Switch component is a customizable toggle switch.
 -   **Swiper**: A carousel/slider component.
 -   **Tabs**: A component for tabbed navigation.
 -   **Template**: Components used for structuring application layouts.
+-   **Textarea**: The Textarea component is an enhanced textarea element with additional features like dynamic height adjustment, error handling, and character counting.
 -   **Theme Switcher**: A component for toggling between light and dark themes.
 -   **Toast**: A component for displaying brief, auto-expiring messages.
 -   **Tooltip**: Text labels that appear when the user hovers over, focuses on, or taps an element.
 -   **Verification Code**: A component for inputting a code received for verification purposes.
 -   **Vertical Line**: A component to render a vertical dividing line.

 (Existing components from the previous list omitted for brevity)